Unic-X/hack-a-sol/README.md

     - Access the analysis and predictions in the generated report files.

 ## Dataset
+## Dataset

-The dataset used for this analysis is sourced from [Kaggle]([https://www.kaggle.com/datasets/kalaikumarr/cricket-series-ranking/data)) or other open-source platforms.
+The dataset used for this analysis is sourced from [Kaggle](https://www.kaggle.com/datasets/kalaikumarr/cricket-series-ranking/data) or other open-source platforms.

 ## Contributing